BurrowBird/4chan-Thread-Muncher/Readme.md

 <br>

 ## KNOWN ISSUES:
-・ HIGH PRIORITY: When not in focus, muncher can time out.        ｜possibly fixed in upcoming 2025-08-14c
-・ UI can disappear if unfocused and needs a manual refocus.        ｜possibly fixed in upcoming 2025-08-14c

 <br>

 ## CHANGELOG:
+**2025-08-14c (upcoming)**
+・ Fixed: When not in focus, muncher can time out.
+・ Fixed: UI can disappear if unfocused and needs a manual refocus.
+・ Fixed: Stuck timer never closing a thread.

 **2025-08-14**
 ・ Changed some log text colors.